KainNhantumbo/bug-tracker/readme.md

 # Bug Tracker Application (React + Typescript)

-This is a **bug tracker application** built with React.JS and Typescript.
+This repository contains a **bug tracker application** built with React.JS and Typescript.
 To be short, the main goal here is to help developers to keep track of the software development bugs and issues, in a simple and more efficient way.
 You can find the API source code [here](https://github.com/KainNhantumbo/bug-tracker-api).

 **Access this app live at: [https://bug-tracker-pied.vercel.app](https://bug-tracker-pied.vercel.app)**